aspose-cells/Aspose.Cells-API-References/english/javascript-cpp/series/_index.md

 ### bubbleSizes {#bubbleSizes--}

-Gets or sets the bubble sizes values of the chart series.
+Gets or sets the bubble size values of the chart series.

 ```javascript
 bubbleSizes : string;